varunkareti/Detecting-Phishing-Emails-with-Machine-Learning/README.md

    - ROC and Precision-Recall curves

 ---

-The Random Forest model demonstrated the best performance in detecting phishing emails.
-The study highlights the importance of model selection and feature analysis for cybersecurity applications.
+.
+Our best-
+performing Random Forest model achieved 96.14% accuracy and an F1-score of 0.9516, demonstrating the effectiveness of text-based classification approaches for phishing detection.
+The model’s high recall rate (96.59%) for phishing emails is particu- larly valuable for security applications where missing malicious content poses significant risks.

 ---